quagux/android-dev-2/README.md

 - List of completed stories:
 **Required Features**
-1. View and sort owned Pokémon by CP, level, and name.
+1. View and sort owned Pokémon by CP, level, and name (DONE)
-2. Input page for owned Pokémon.
+2. Input page for owned Pokémon (DONE)
-3. Event overview and list of all Pokémon.
+3. Event overview and list of all Pokémon (DONE)

 **Optional Features**
-1. Integration with GPS for logging when inputting Pokémon.
+1. Integration with GPS for logging when inputting Pokémon (DONE)
-2. Pokemon detail page.
+2. Pokemon detail page (DONE)

 - Video/GIF of current application: